Welcome to

 Click here for my Genealogy Page.

-Teaching non-credit adult courses, particularly in conjunction with the Osher Lifelong Learning Institute (OLLI), formerly known as Appalachian Lifelong Learners at WVU.
+Teaching non-credit adult courses, particularly in conjunction with OLLI at WVU, the Osher Lifelong Learning Institute at West Virginia University, formerly known as Appalachian Lifelong Learners at WVU.

 I can be contacted at wallace.venable@mail.wvu.edu